 Triple Take attachments

-The Triple Take takes most of the Sniper attachments in Apex Legends.
-You’ll be able to equip Extended Magazines, Sniper Stocks, and of course, Optics.
+The Triple Take takes most of the Marksman attachments in Apex Legends.
+You’ll be able to equip Extended Energy Magazines, Sniper Stocks, and of course, Optics.

 Here’s all the attachments you can pick up for the Triple Take: